choman/serversetup/INSTALL.md

 - ./build.sh - this may take a while
 - ./runme.sh

-NOTE: Should be able to install filebeat(s) on any system and
+NOTE:
-      send logs to the logstash server.
+- Should be able to install filebeat(s) on any system and send logs to the logstash server

-NOTE: currently the log data is not persistent
+- Currently the log data is not persistent